-Symptoms of hypertrophic osteoarthropathy may precede the diagnosis of lung cancer and is most commonly associated with non–small lung cancer, particularly squamous cell carcinoma and adenocarcinoma .
-Hypertrophic osteoarthropathy can also be secondary to lung abscess, mesothelioma and other disorders .
+Symptoms of hypertrophic osteoarthropathy may precede the diagnosis of lung cancer and are most commonly associated with non-small-cell lung cancer, particularly squamous cell carcinoma and adenocarcinoma .
+Hypertrophic osteoarthropathy can also be secondary to a lung abscess, mesothelioma, and other disorders .

-Monitoring changes in the size of skin nodules can help assess response to chemotherapy .
+Monitoring changes in the size of skin nodules can help assess the patient's response to chemotherapy .
 Other cutaneous manifestations of lung cancer include:

-Superior vena cava syndrome is due to obstruction of the superior vena cava.
-The majority of cases are due to malignancy, most commonly non–small cell lung cancer, small-cell lung cancer, lymphoma and metastatic tumours .
+Superior vena cava syndrome is due to obstruction of the superior vena cava, the vein that takes deoxygenated blood from the upper body to the heart.
+The majority of cases are due to malignancy; most commonly, non-small-cell lung cancer, small-cell lung cancer, lymphoma, and metastatic tumours .
 Superior vena cava syndrome presents with markedly dilated veins or venules in the upper chest .
 These occur as a result of increased collateral flow through the superficial vasculature in the chest wall.

 Sarcoidosis can be divided into two separate conditions:

-Cutaneous involvement is classified as either specific, in which there are non–caseating granulomas on histopathology, or nonspecific, in which granulomas are absent.
+Cutaneous involvement is classified as either specific, in which there are non-caseating granulomas (mixed chronic inflammatory cells) on histopathology, or nonspecific, in which granulomas are absent.